adambiltcliffe/react-flask-webgame/README.md

 Added functionality
 -------------------

+Add some sort of game configuration step in the lobby instead of instantly starting

-Add functionality to create games in the lobby
+Add functionality to create new games in the lobby

 Refactoring, bugfixing etc.
 ---------------------------